The Star Formation Efficiency During Reionization as Inferred from the Hubble Frontier Fields: Methodology

 We incorporate two small refinements to the treatment of Equation \ref{eq:chisq} in order to account for the sometimes asymmetric UVLF measurement errors.
 Specifically, some UVLF points include only upper limits on the UVLF in a given magnitude bin.
 In this case, we assume a half-Gaussian likelihood function.
 In other bins, the error bars are asymmetric with an upper error of $\sigma_+$ and lower error of $\sigma_-$.
 In this case, we adopt the treatment of \cite{barlow2004asymmetric} following their Equations 13-16.

 In order to sample the posterior probability distribution and obtain confidence intervals (given the priors, $p({\bm \theta})$, and the likelihood function, $p({\bf d}|{\bm \theta})$, Equation \ref{eq:chisq}), we use the MCMC sampler from the \texttt{emcee} package \citep{Foreman-Mackey12}.
 In our \texttt{emcee} runs, we start by initializing 96 walkers in a Gaussian ball with a dispersion of $\sigma_{\rm init}=0.1$ around the best-fit parameters found in Appendix A of \cite{Bouwens2015}.
 We run for over 10,000 iterations in our fiducial model and have cross-checked that the results are stable after doubling the number of iterations.
-Additionally, as the highest auto-correlation time is $\tau\sim70$ removing the first $\sim1000$ samples should remove the influence of the initialization steps.
+Additionally, given that the longest auto-correlation time is $\tau \sim 70$, we remove the first $\sim 1,000$ samples.
+This removes the influence of the initialization steps, which fades after about $\sim 10 \tau$ \citep{Foreman-Mackey12}.
 Some of the alternative scenarios in \S \ref{sec:alt_models} require further iterations, and we have verified convergence in those cases as well.
-We use the \texttt{scipy.optimize} module to find the global best fit parameters.
+We use the \texttt{scipy.optimize} \citep{2020SciPy-NMeth} module to find the global best fit parameters (i.e., those which minimize $\chi^2$.)